 The use of devices on the Western Springs College network and the use of the school’s ICT resources is covered in the ICT agreement that students sign when they enroll.
-The device that students will use will be connected to the network by the school’s ICT network management staff.
-Each senior student may connect one device.
-The use of devices in any class is at the discretion of the classroom teacher.
+We are connected to the crown-owned Network for Learning (N4L) that provides the school the safety and security required when browsing the internet.
+The use of VPN software is strictly prohibited by school policy and the use of devices in any class is at the discretion of the classroom teacher.

 Device Specifications

-- At Springs we have no preference for one device over another.
-The device requirements:Have a quality wifi card, capable of running 802.11 AC standard at 5Ghz
+- A quality wifi card, capable of running 802.11 AC standard at 5Ghz

 - Must be able to run the Chrome browser to access Google Apps